 Energy saving tips

-What are CSB doing to save energy?
+What is CSB doing to save energy?

 A few examples: